JiachenRen/waifu-classifier/docs/final_report.md

 ### How it works

 Our goal is to compile a complete dataset of all information concerning all anime characters from this website.
 First, we made a scraper to scrape all character listings from this website to gather metadata.
-The scraper makes use of a dart package `pupeteer`, which runs headless Chromium in the background to trick the website into thinking that the request is coming from a browser.
-From there, our code extracts XSRF token and other variables from cookies that are used for session authentication.
+The scraper makes use of a dart package `puppeteer`, which runs headless Chromium in the background to trick the website into thinking that the request is coming from a browser.
+From there, our code extracts XSRF tokens and other variables from cookies that are used for session authentication.
 Next, we feed the gathered tokens into the shell util `curl` and store the result from curl as JSON files, one file for each page.

 All of the functions above are packaged into one class, [MyWaifuListClient](https://github.com/JiachenRen/get_waifu/blob/628fbe6c23a15e56561f3b9ee5f8470ea35294d4/lib/my_waifu_list_client.dart).
 Here's the [driver script](https://github.com/JiachenRen/get_waifu/blob/628fbe6c23a15e56561f3b9ee5f8470ea35294d4/scripts/get_waifu_metadata.dart).
 After all pages are downloaded, files are combined into a single JSON file containing metadata for all characters, [waifu_metadata.json](https://github.com/JiachenRen/get_waifu/blob/628fbe6c23a15e56561f3b9ee5f8470ea35294d4/data/waifu_metadata.json).